Thread · Planning when everything keeps changing

 This is the newest thing I am pulling on, so it is more sketch than system.
 I am still working out where the line sits between healthy direction and avoidance, and when low resolution is wisdom rather than an excuse not to decide.
 I am building this site this way on purpose, resolving each page as it comes into focus, to find out whether the method holds.

-what I believe right now
+What I believe right now

 - Where is the line between low resolution on purpose and avoiding a decision?